 “These are the times that try men’s souls.” -Thomas Paine

 Have you felt like this?
+Yes, I know have been in lots of trying times.
 Life is not easily conquered or mastered.
-It’s tumultuous at times for various reasons.
+It’s either way too intense or way too slow.
 We have to work at it constantly or it easily overwhelms and conquers us.
-But in today’s world we live in an age devoted to labor saving devices of all kinds.
-It save us time and energy by not having to labor as much as previous generations.
+In today’s world, we live in an age devoted to labor-saving devices of all kinds.
+It saves us time and energy by not having to labor as much as previous generations.
 But I believe we have carried this over into how we value relationships with people.

-Don’t get me wrong, I love all my modern convenience shortcuts, but I have noticed how easy it is for us to just throw things away because we can just go and get another one.
-If this were limited to just objects it wouldn’t be such a big deal.
+I love all my modern convenience shortcuts, but I have noticed how easy it is for us to just throw things away because we can just get another one.
+If this were limited to just objects, it wouldn’t be such a big deal.
 But it happens all too often in our relationships with our friends and family.

 Notice how easy we disregard and throw away friends and family today rather than work to build.
-If this is going to stop, we will definitely have to change how we value the relationships we have today and even the ones that we would have in the future.
+If this is going to stop, we will definitely have to change how we value the relationships we have today and even the ones that we would have.

 Healthy relationships are hard to build.
-It will require work and living unselfishly which is not easy.
+It will require work and living unselfishly which is difficult.
 But when we value people, places in our lives, they become meaningful and we become better people.

-I have come up with a few reasons how you can build better relationships and reasons why you should want them, too.
-To start building stronger and better relationships you will need to understand the concept of faith.
+I have come up with a few reasons how you can build better relationships and reasons you want them, too.
+To build stronger and better relationships you will need to know the missing ingredient.

 (this is not necessarily about religion)

-Faith – is a firm persuasion; a complete trust or confidence in someone or something.
+Faith – is a firm persuasion; complete trust or confidence in someone or something.

 Here are a few synonyms for faith: trust, belief, confidence, conviction